PRSengl350/PRS-ENGL-350/_posts/2022-9-16-ORBIS-Review.md

 *The* ORBIS *map with a tutorial box.
 Note the text cut off on the bottom left of the screen.*

 Although it has a well-executed user interface, *ORBIS* does have some issues in its “About” information.
 Many of the hyperlinks provided lead to sites that no longer exist.
 Of the active hyperlinks, most do not open in a separate tab.
 If the user hits the back button, the site resets to the “Home” tab and the user must navigate back to where they were previously at.
 This can be solved by causing all links to open in a separate tab.
-The broken hyperlinks may be due to a lack of project sustainability: as there is no information or dates provided after 2013, *ORBIS* is likely not active and would need to receive funding to update and address these broken links.
+The broken hyperlinks may be due to a lack of project sustainability: as  there is no information provided after 2013, ORBIS is likely not active and would need to receive funding to update and address these issues.

 #### **Conclusion**